menu icon

 4. Add vegetables: Add the vegetables, remaining stock and bring to the boil again.
 Lower the heat and continue cooking for 5 minutes.

-Soup with frozen vegetables in large pot.
+Creamy soup with turkey and vegetables in large pot.

-5. Add leftover turkey: Add the turkey, paprika and pepper and simmer for another 5 minutes or so (until the vegetables are tender).
+5. Add turkey: Add the turkey, paprika and pepper and simmer for another 5 minutes or so (until the vegetables are tender).
 Remove from the heat, stir through the butter, adjust the seasoning if needed and serve.

 Serving suggestions

-How to thicken turkey vegetable soup
+How to thicken turkey and vegetable soup

-1) Omit the potatoes and use a little less stock (or add a little more vegetables).
+• 1) Omit the potatoes and use a little less stock (or add a little more vegetables).

-2) In a bowl combine 1 tablespoon of cornstarch/corn flour with 2 tablespoons of hot water and stir until smooth.
+• 2) In a bowl combine 1 tablespoon of cornstarch/corn flour with 2 tablespoons of hot water and stir until smooth.

-3) Stir this mixture into the soup towards the end of cooking after you've added the turkey.
+• 3) Stir this mixture into the soup towards the end of cooking after you've added the turkey.

-4) Cook for 1-2 minutes before removing from the heat and serving.
+• 4) Cook for 1-2 minutes before removing from the heat and serving.

 Variations